March: Forming Metal

-Kim has created a brilliant beginners introduction into basic forming, which is a fancy word for shaping metal.
+Kim has created a brilliant beginner's introduction to basic forming, which is a fancy word for shaping metal.

 The beauty of forming is that metal can be shaped in many ways with various tools and Kim shares with you a few of these techniques to help you get started.